hablix/HandGestureDetector/README.md

+Name: Hannes Bischoff
+Academic year: 2020/2021
+Course: intelligent Systems

 # Hand gesture detector on android phone with pre trained TensorFlow Light Model.

-a project at University
+a project at University of Rijeka

-## Motivation
+## MOTIVATION
 The original idea behind this project was to develop and android app which uses the camera to detect different hand gesures.
-This could help people who dont understand the finger or hand alphabet to 'read' or understand the what a person shows in sign language.
+This could assist people who dont understand the finger or hand alphabet to 'read' or understand the what a person shows in sign language.
 This is a very complicated and complex process.
 I was thinking about how to reduce complexity to create a arcvievable and realistic project for intelligent systems course.
-This project should more or less be a proof of conecpt hat it is possible to detect different hand gestures on an android phone by using the convolutional neuronal network and with a pre trained TensorFlow Light Model for image classifying.
-Furthermore it will highlight the limitations and challenges i experienced in this process.
+This project should more or less be a proof of conecpt that it is possible to detect different hand gestures on an android phone by using the convolutional neuronal network (cnn) with a pre trained TensorFlow Light Model for image classifying.
+Furthermore this small report will highlight the limitations and challenges i experienced in this process.

-# ABSTRACT

-# SOURCES
+# TECHNOLOGY

-## technology

-the artifical intelligence part will be coverd by the convolutional neuronal network.
+The artifical intelligence part will be coverd by the convolutional neuronal network.
 I decided to use TensorFlow becaus it was used in the exercises during the semester so i already used it and had experience in it and because the light version of TensorFlow models could be run in an android app, which makes it perfect for mobile use in the described use case.

-Especally for the the transfer learning for timage classification i used TensorFlow Lite model maker library with Keras ub layer as base of the model.
+Especally for the the transfer learning for image classification i used TensorFlow Lite model maker library with Keras ub layer as base of the model.

-# clarification of terms
+# GLOSSARY
 TensorFlow
 Is an open source library from google for deep learning. which can be used for training of neuronal networks and is implemented in python and c++;